FinalCAD/terraform-provider-k8s/README.md

 soon as call is completed.
 This may impact performance if the code runs on a shared system because and the global tempdir is used.

+Other supported provider options
+- token
+- certificate_authority
+- kubeconfig_context
+- server

 The k8s Terraform provider introduces a single Terraform resource, a `k8s_manifest`.
-The resource contains a `content` field, which contains a raw manifest.
+The resource contains a `content` field, which contains one or several raw manifests.

 ```hcl
 variable "replicas" {